 St. Gregory’s has no fixed source of income and depends on a variety of sources of support including gifts of those who wish to support the monastic life in the Episcopal Church, the donations of guests, income from the Abbey’s lands, and stipends from occasional outside engagements.
 Along with all Christians we live by faith and an honest offering of our services for peoples needs.

 Members of the Abbey’s confraternity are men and women with a special interest in supporting the life of the monastery.
 Details of membership may be had on request.
 The Community publishes the Abbey Letter, which is sent free for the asking.

 Guests Are Welcome

 We welcome guests whenever accommodations are available; the Guest Master will help with the necessary advance arrangements.
-Information about the Summer Vocation Program can be had from the Vocations Director.
+Information about the Vocation Program can be had from the Vocations Director.
 The Father Abbot may be addressed concerning other matters.
 The Abbey’s address is:

 St. Gregory’s Abbey